Sage/ez-streams/README.md

 })...
 ```

-Rather academic here but in real stream filtering and mapping you often need to query databases or external services to process individual entries.
+Rather academic here but in real life you often need to query databases or external services when filtering or mapping stream entries.

 The Array-like API also includes `every`, `some` and `forEach`.
-On the other hand it does not include `reduceRight` nor `sort`, as these functions cannot work in streaming mode (they would need to buffer the entire stream).
+On the other hand it does not include `reduceRight` nor `sort`, as these functions are incompatible with streaming (they would need to buffer the entire stream).

-The `forEach` function is also a reducer and takes a continuation callback, like `reduce`.
+The `forEach` function is also a reducer and takes a continuation callback, like `reduce` (see example later).

 ## Pipe